mboehmerm/LVGL-Touch-Display-USB-Mouse/README.md

 The library ESP32-USB-Soft-Host support only USB1.1 Known working HID devices can be found [here](https://github.com/tobozo/ESP32-USB-Soft-Host) or below.

 The display works with LVGL, TFT_eSPI by Bodmer or LovyanGFX.
-Details about this display and the installation of the libraries can be found [here](https://github.com/mboehmerm/Touch-Display-ili9341-320x240)
+Details about this display and the installation of the libraries can be found [here](https://github.com/mboehmerm/Touch-Display-ili9341-320x240).
+Remember that here the CS pin is changed from GPIO15 to GPIO14, because GPIO15 is needed for USB.

 ![cursor_01.jpg](pictures/cursor_01.jpg)